Automated furniture manufacturing enhanced by smart intralogistics and industrial robotics

-Orchestrating intralogistics: When AMRs and robotic palletizers perform in perfect sync
+Orchestrating intralogistics processes: autonomous mobile robots and robotic palletizers perform in perfect sync

 How AMRs lower logistics risks and improve cost-efficiency